 Life at the Presbyterian church for at least its first half century was dominated by local events: of Sunday School, ladies events, flower shows.

-The Church was hugely impacted by the First World War but not to the same degree by the Depression or the Second World War.
-Church was continuing to occur and by 1948 the number of communicants had grown to 128.
+While the Church was hugely impacted by the First World War, and not just in a loss and a disenchantment of youth, the same impact cannot be seen following the Depression or the Second World War.
+The Church was continuing to grow and by 1948 the number of communicants had reached 128.
 Church organisations continued to grow especially with a well established and strong ladies group and its youth work.
 However despite growth in numbers (rising to 194 communicant members in 1958) the church was financially struggling in the mid-1950s.

 By the late 1950s and into the 1960s numbers continued to further steadily grow even further.
 This can be linked with the work of the Billy Graham Crusades.
 In particular, these evangelistic outreaches meant that a Senior Bible Class for young adults was first formed in Beecroft.

 From a ministry perspective, seeking to address the needs of new families entering the district as a result of the housing developments of the 1950s and 1960s was high on Session’s agenda.
 This effort to grow the church population based on a growing population in the suburb was repeated in the time of Rev Andrew Williamson from around 2015 when Beecroft was again entering its third housing boom with units and closer development for over 50 year olds burgeoning.